slatedocs/slate/source/includes/_authentication_and_permissions.md

 Code snippets demonstrating this routine are shown to the right.

-There are of course a number of other possible strategies for avoiding repeated calls to `/auth/login` this is simply a suggestion.
+There are of course a number of other possible strategies for avoiding repeated calls to <a href=/#auth-login>`/auth/login`</a> this is simply a suggestion.

 ## Permissions and Scope